yan-soon/tp/docs/DeveloperGuide.md

 As with all operations in GradPad, the `EditCommand` class handles the execution of edit operations.
 The `EditCommandParser` class helps to parse a user's input before creating the correct edit command.

-GradPad uses the `EditCommandDescriptor` class to facilitate edit operations.
-An `EditCommandDescriptor` is a temporary bridge that holds the newly-edited fields of a module.
-You can set the `ModuleCode`, `ModularCredit`, and `Tags` of an `EditCommandDescriptor`.
+GradPad uses the `EditModuleDescriptor` class to facilitate edit operations.
+An `EditModuleDescriptor` is a temporary bridge that holds the newly-edited fields of a module.
+You can set the `ModuleCode`, `ModularCredit`, and `Tags` of an `EditModuleDescriptor`.
 It is also fine to omit any of them, which is important as we don't want to be overly-concerned with which fields are to be edited and which are not.

 Given below is how an edit operation behaves at each step of its execution.